 Fat Grafting After Breast Reconstruction

-Fat grafting, also called fat transfer, is a surgical technique that moves fat from an area of excess on the body to an area that needs volume, contour, or improved tissue quality.
-It is commonly used in both implant-based and autologous breast reconstruction as part of secondary revision surgery.
+Fat grafting, also called fat transfer, moves fat from an area of excess to an area that needs volume, contour, or improved tissue quality.
+It is used in both implant-based and natural tissue reconstruction as part of secondary revision surgery.

-Fat grafting offers a unique dual benefit: removing unwanted fat from areas like the abdomen, hips, or thighs while simultaneously improving the appearance of the reconstructed breast.
-The transferred fat re-establishes a blood supply from the surrounding tissue and becomes a permanent part of the body.
-Fat cannot be donated by a family member — it must come from the patient.
+It offers a dual benefit: removing unwanted fat from areas like the abdomen, hips, or thighs while improving the reconstructed breast.
+The transferred fat re-establishes a blood supply from surrounding tissue and becomes a permanent part of the body.

 How is fat grafting performed?

-In the operating room, fat is harvested using liposuction from donor areas — most commonly the abdomen, hips, or inner thighs.
-It is then processed and carefully injected back into the breast in small, layered quantities to improve shape and contour.
-The procedure is relatively quick with minimal downtime compared to more complex reconstructive surgeries.
+In the operating room, fat is harvested by liposuction from donor areas, most commonly the abdomen, hips, or inner thighs.
+It is processed and carefully injected into the breast in small, layered quantities to improve shape and contour.
+The procedure is relatively quick with minimal downtime compared to more complex reconstructive surgery, and it can be performed alongside implant exchange, nipple reconstruction, or other revision procedures, or as a standalone operation.

-Approximately 60% of transferred fat remains viable at six months.
-Because of this, multiple sessions are often needed to achieve the optimal result.
-The number of sessions depends on the volume needed, the quality of available donor fat, and whether radiation therapy has affected the recipient tissue.
+Approximately 60% of transferred fat remains viable at six months, so multiple sessions are often needed for the optimal result.
+The number depends on the volume required, the quality of available donor fat, and whether radiation has affected the recipient tissue.
+Radiated tissue has reduced blood supply, which limits how well transferred fat integrates.

-Can fat grafting correct contour issues after lumpectomy?
+Can fat grafting fix contour problems after lumpectomy?

-Fat grafting can sometimes be used to fill divots and hollows following lumpectomy and radiation.
-However, radiation-related scarring at the lumpectomy site can significantly reduce fat graft survival and limit the effectiveness of this approach.
-For these cases, we generally prefer local flap techniques — such as the ICAP flap (intercostal artery perforator), TDAP flap (thoracodorsal artery perforator), or IMAP flap (internal mammary artery perforator) — which bring healthy, well-vascularised tissue directly to the affected area.
+Sometimes.
+Fat can fill divots and hollows after lumpectomy and radiation, but radiation-related scarring at the site can significantly reduce graft survival.
+For these cases we generally prefer local flap techniques such as the ICAP, TDAP, or IMAP flaps which bring healthy, well-vascularized tissue directly to the affected area.

-No. There is no clinical evidence that fat grafting affects breast cancer recurrence in patients who have undergone mastectomy.
-Studies specifically examining fat grafting into lumpectomy cavities are more limited, and we are happy to discuss the current evidence with you during your consultation.
+There is no clinical evidence that fat grafting affects breast cancer recurrence in women who have undergone mastectomy.
+Studies specifically examining grafting into lumpectomy cavities are more limited, and we are glad to walk through the current evidence with you at consultation.
+Honest answers about evidence, including its limits, are part of the plan.

 Autologous Breast Reconstruction